Famous (Kanye West song): Music video

-The song's music video premiered at a Tidal exclusive event at The Forum in Inglewood, California on June 24, 2016.
+The song's music video premiered at a Tidal exclusive event at The Forum in Inglewood, California, on June 24, 2016.
 The video begins with a camera passing slowly over the naked, lookalike sleeping bodies of famous personalities.
 The bodies of all of the celebrities are synthetic.
 At the end of the video, the camera pans out to show all of the sleeping bodies at the same time as West wakes up from his slumber.
 Vincent Desiderio's painting Sleep is the visual inspiration for the video.

 Two days prior to the video's release, West showed the video to Dirk Standen of Vanity Fair over Skype while the video was still in its final editing stages.
 The video was filmed over a period of three months and went through four different versions prior to the finalized version.
 West did not reveal which of the celebrities' bodies in the video were real and which ones were prosthetic; however, he stated that the video was "not in support or [against] any of [the people in the video]" and was merely "a comment on fame".
 He also stated that he had received his wife's permission.
 Days after its release, E!
 Online editor Corinne Heller commented, "Swift is the main reason the 'Famous' video was so anticipated."
 However, it received "almost no reactions" from the celebrities portrayed.
 Audience response to the video was polarized.
-The video of the song was uploaded to YouTube on July 1, 2016.
+The music video was uploaded to YouTube on July 1, 2016.
 West's song "Father Stretch My Hands Pt.
 1" is also featured in the video.
 It was negatively received on YouTube, gathering nearly 100,000 dislikes three days after being uploaded, which outweighed the number of likes.
 German director Werner Herzog expressed admiration for the video, describing it as "very good stuff" and admitting he had "never seen anything like this".
-The sculptures depicted in the music video are on a gallery tour, whose sale value estimates go as high as $4 million.
+The sculptures depicted in the music video are on a gallery tour, with sale value estimates as high as $4 million.

-The video earned nominations for Best Male Video and Video of the Year at the 2016 MTV Video Music Awards, along with Best Hip-Hop Video at the 2016 MTV Video Music Awards Japan, and Best Video at the 2016 MTV Europe Music Awards, also the video got a nomination for Best Video at the 2017 NME Awards.
+The video earned nominations for Best Male Video and Video of the Year at the 2016 MTV Video Music Awards, along with Best Hip-Hop Video at the 2016 MTV Video Music Awards Japan, and Best Video at the 2016 MTV Europe Music Awards.
+The video was also nominated for Best Video at the 2017 NME Awards.